Richmond Fed Grows Faster

 This article discusses the November results of the Fed's Richmond district.

 The Richmond manufacturing index increased 4 in December.
 Manufacturing activities are growing at an average growth rate.
 These numbers are very common in times of economic expansion as we saw in 2010 and 2013.
-The fact that the Richmond numbers are way more volatile that other regional indices makes it less interesting because it is hard to spot patterns.
-However, the important thing we see is that the 2015/2016 correction has been ended in the last quarter of this year.
+The fact that the Richmond numbers are way more volatile than other regional indices makes it less interesting because it is hard to spot patterns.
+However, the important thing we see is that the 2015/2016 correction has ended in the last quarter of this year.

 Shipments increased 11 points in December after growing with just one point in November.
-This is index is volatile, just like the manufacturing index.
+This index is volatile, just like the manufacturing index.
 The important thing is that shipments follow the lead of other regionals and show a solid print in the last month of this year.

-New orders increase 5 points after growing at 7 points in November.
+New orders increased 5 points after growing 7 points in November.
 This clearly signals the underlying strength of the growth rally.

-Employment is a biggest disappointment.
+Employment is the biggest disappointment.
 Employment decreased 6 points from 5 in November to -1 in December.
 This is the first month of contraction after three months of very slow growth.

 Conclusion